 The trails are clearly marked.
 To get to Crystal Shower Falls you will have to follow the first part of the Satinbird Stroll and then join the Wonga Walk.
 As you descend the path you will see lush rainforest, creeping strangler figs (Ficus Watkinsiana), roots dangling from high in the canopy, Bird’s-nest ferns (Asplenium Nidus), plenty of Bush Turkeys and if you’re lucky you may even see some Lyre Birds!
 Along the way there is plenty of signage with lots of information about all the flora and fauna you may see.
 Where did you think I learned Latin?

-After about 20 minutes of walking I set foot on the edge of a swing bridge and squealed in delight.
+After about 20 minutes of walking, I set foot on the edge of a swing bridge and squealed in delight.
 God I loooove swing bridges!
 I then turned to my right and I saw it.
 Crystal Shower Falls.
-And in that moment I knew I had come across the most beautiful waterfall I could ever remember seeing.
+And at that moment I knew I had come across the most beautiful waterfall I could ever remember seeing.

 Tumbling over the rocky escarpment, surrounded by green on all sides.
 It was beautiful.
 And it only got more beautiful.
 After crossing the bridge you have the option of walking around behind the waterfall.
 Looking out of the cave through the crystal curtain of water I thought to myself ‘This is where fairies would live.’

-I sat and watched them yawn, and ruffle and scratch for about 20 minutes and decided it was lunch time.
-We all made the stroll back up to the rainforest center and decided we would head back down the pass to Bellingen for a feed from one of the local restaurants.
-With all the local and fresh grown produce it is definitely worth dropping into town to sate your post adventure hunger.
+I sat and watched them yawn, and ruffle and scratch for about 20 minutes and decided it was lunchtime.
+We all made the stroll back up to the rainforest centre and decided we would head back down the pass to Bellingen for a feed from one of the local restaurants.
+With all the local and freshly grown produce, it is definitely worth dropping in to town to sate your post adventure hunger.